snowplow-archive/snowplow.github.com/_posts/2013-05-22-measuring-how-much-individual-items-in-your-catalog-contribute-to-inbound-marketing.md

 ---
 layout: post
-shortenedlink: Measuring how much traffic individual items in your catalog drive to your website
 title: Measuring how much traffic individual items in your catalog drive to your website
 tags: [content marketing, landing page metrics, source, medium]
 author: Yali